tzolov/cdc-fraud-detection-demo/credit-card-transaction-generator/README.md

 spring.datasource.password=postgres
 ```

-By default the generator runs at http://localhost:8080/generator .
+By default, the generator runs at http://localhost:8080/generator .
 Use the `server.port` property to alter the default port.

 The `credit.card.transaction.generator.drop-schema` property (`true` by default) disables the automatic schema re-creation on start.